Media Kit: Bios

 Her motto is: “When in doubt, be braver.”

-The work of this bestselling and award-winning Irish author, with a strong educational background–“one of the rising stars in the indie world” (The Guardian)–is defined by her desire to empower other authors to achieve their creative potential — in writing and in publishing.
+The work of this bestselling and award-winning Irish author, with a strong educational background–“one of the rising stars in the indie world” (The Guardian)–is defined by her desire to empower other authors to achieve their creative potential — in writing, in publishing, and in life.

-She has taught the principles and practices of creativity and creativism in a great variety of settings, from university lecture theaters to to community halls, from publishing conferences to virtual, online mentoring.
+During her time at UCD, Ross devised the “Creative and Imaginative Practice” course that later formed the basis of her Go Creative! books and podcast.
+She has taught creativity and creativism in a great variety of settings, from university lecture theaters to community halls, from publishing conferences to online webinars, and to people in every life situation, from asylum seeking to immigration.

 Ross has always supported other writers in their progress, whether in her capacity as a lecturer at UCD, or as head of the non-profit association, the Alliance for Independent Authors (ALLi), which she founded in 2012.